Bone Health and HIV/AIDS

-Most HIV+ people still need to take calcium pills every day even if their diet includes foods with calcium in them.
+Some people living with HIV still need to take calcium pills every day even if their diet includes foods with calcium in them.
 A registered dietitian or other trained health care provider can help you decide if you should take calcium supplements.
-If you do take calcium supplements, it may be a good idea to take calcium pills with vitamin D in them, since your body cannot use calcium without vitamin D. According to the Office of Dietary Supplements at the National Institutes of Health, the recommended dietary allowances are:
+If you do take calcium supplements, it may be a good idea to take calcium pills with vitamin D in them, since your body cannot use calcium without vitamin D. According to the Office of Dietary Supplements at the National Institutes of Health in the US, the recommended dietary allowances are:

 Talk to your health care provider before taking any supplements and do not take more than these amounts unless instructed to by your health care provider.

 If you do not have joint pain, it is important to be physically active on a regular basis.
-When you exercise your muscles pull against your bones, which helps keep them healthy and strong.
-The best kind of physical activities to keep your bones strong are activities that uses weight or resistance such as:
+When you exercise your muscles pull against your bones, which helps keep your bones healthy and strong.
+The best kind of physical activities to keep your bones strong are activities that use weight or resistance such as:

 If you cannot do high-impact weight-bearing activities, try lower-impact ones.
 For example, try walking or stair climbing instead of jogging.
 If you have not exercised regularly for a while, check with your health care provider before beginning a new exercise program.

-Once you have your health care provider's approval, start your exercise routine slowly.
-Every two weeks make your routine five minutes longer.
-In the end, you should be working out three to seven times a week, about 20-60 minutes each time.
+Once you have your health care provider’s approval, start your exercise routine slowly.
+Every week or two, make your routine five minutes longer.
+In the end, it is recommended that you do 150 minutes of moderate-level physical activity each week (e.g., five 30-minute workouts).